STX Entertainment: STX International

 In April 2016, a dedicated international division opened to further expand global production and distribution capabilities; it was called STX International.
 Headquartered in London, the division is led by former Film4 head David Kosse.
 The division launched with a slate of six films that included Andy Serkis's directorial debut Breathe (which opened the 2017 London Film Festival), Home Again starring Reese Witherspoon, and the thriller Wind River starring Jeremy Renner and Elizabeth Olsen.
 Additional titles on the slate include Ridley Scott's All the Money in the World, Neil Burger's thriller The Marsh King's Daughter and Bart Layton's heist film American Animals, along with titles from the main STX Films slate.
 STX bought the international distribution rights to The Irishman for $50 million.
-Renamed ErosSTX International following the merger of Eros International and STX in 2020, the company reverted back to its former name in April 2022 following STX's sale to Najafi Companies.
+Renamed ErosSTX International following the merger of Eros International and STX in 2020, the company reverted to its former name in April 2022 following STX's sale to Najafi Companies.

+In July 2022, it was reported that STX Entertainment's U.K. offices, including the London office housing STXinternational's headquarters, were gradually shutting down.